UoC-PS-BioinfoLab/BITutorials/RemoteAccessToPCs.md

 ## Using ssh keys to avoid having to type passwords all the time

 If using the terminal or VSCode, if you want to ssh into a machine, you'll find that you have to enter your user password multiple times to do different tasks.
-A way around this is to create an rsa key pair on your system, and then add the relevant public key to the host and keep a location to your private key in the sshconfig file on your PC.
+A way around this is to create an rsa key pair on your system, and then add the relevant public key to the host and keep a location to your private key in the ssh config file on your PC.
 Here I will cover how to do that

 ### ssh-keygen